 Te Kuiti bills itself as the ‘Shearing Capital of the World’ and has a 7.5 tonne sheep shearing statue to prove it.
 What gives the town more shearing capital kudos is that David Fagan, a multiple World and NZ Champion Shearer, is a local.
 David’s son Jack followed him into the woolshed, he’s a gun shearer too, so Te Kuiti should hold its title for a while yet.
-Every year Te Kuiti hosts the NZ Shearing Championships where you may see one or both shearers at work.

 The Faraday Centre is a historical technology museum, it’s a hands on sort of place so you get to push, pull and make stuff go, not just look at it.
 You’ll find all sorts of weird and intriguing things like a Uranus electric mouse trap, a dishwasher from 1925, a 1907 Rover car, and old and unusual typewriters.